 However, you can also use your old computer and save a few bucks but keep in mind today’s DAW’s more hardware resources which maybe your old computer can’t handle.
 So I suggest always go with the latest configuration available in the market to get good results.

 Although the latest hardware configuration is preferred, you can go with some low models if you don’t have that amount to buy the latest model.

 Before purchasing a computer and laptop, you should always check the minimum system requirement in the DAW manual that you are going to use.
 Also, check the requirements for the VST instruments as they need huge processing power.
 If you missed checking for the VST instruments requirement, you can face in trouble somewhere between the recording session.

 Here are some examples of good latest configuration computers and laptops.

 2. DAW (Digital Audio Workstation)

-In DAWs you can record, edit, mix and master your projects in your computer.
+In DAWs you can record, edit, mix and master your projects on your computer.
 You are provided with a workspace, audio and MIDI tracks where you can record and edit your projects.
-As well as DAWs are equipped with mixer window and pre-loaded audio effects to provide you the best digital recording environment.
+As well as DAWs are equipped with a mixer window and pre-loaded audio effects to provide you the best digital recording environment.
 So we can say them the digital version of mixing consoles.

-Pro-Tools is considered as the top DAW in the world but there so many best options to choose from.
+Pro-Tools is considered the top DAW in the world but there so many best options to choose from.

 Here are 2 guides that help you to choose the suitable DAW for your studio and of course your pocket.